Everything You Need To Know About Marketing Automation

 Again, it’s about striking while the iron is hot, and using customer relationship management (CRM) software, incorporated with state-of-the-art artificial intelligence, agencies can pinpoint the exact moment when businesses are ready to engage with them and start buying.

-At Vendasta, through our owned-and-operated Sales & Success Center, our sales team makes use of hot lead notifications to track the activity of potential prospects.
+At Vendasta, through our owned-and-operated CRM, our sales team makes use of hot lead notifications to track the activity of potential prospects.
 During the marketing automation process, whenever a prospect interacts with content that is sent to them, we get notifications in the form of flames.
 Needless to say, more flames, the hotter the prospect.

 It is evident here that the probability for the sales team to convert the UPS Store (three flames) into a permanent partner would be higher when compared to Finn McCool’s Bar & Grill (one flame) because the UPS Store activity signals that they’re ready, and are much closer, to buy.